-24 Tongue Twisters in English for Practice That’s Fun and Challenging
+24 Tongue Twisters in English for Fun Pronunciation Practice (Audio Included!)

 Peter Piper picked a peck of pickled peppers.

-Tongue twisters like the one above are a lot of fun to say—they’re also one of the best ways to practice English pronunciation.
+Tongue twisters like the one above are a lot of fun to say.
+They’re also one of the best ways to practice English pronunciation because they’re filled with English sounds for you to master.

 Contents